miltinhoc/Grid-Drawing/README.md

 # Grid-Drawing
 ![screenshot](https://snag.gy/HUJXmk.jpg)

-draws on a grid, with the option to save and load the file afterwards
+Draws on a grid with a mouse (keyboard), with the option to save/load the drawing afterwards.